 - a.
 Open the workbook HW05-5 Sorting Values Original, which is one of the files you downloaded at the start of the term. - b.
 Save the workbook using the name HW05-5 HWID Sorting Values Done. - c.
-Number the addresses by doing the following: - In B3, to display the row number of the cell, type =row() click the Enter checkbox.
+Freeze the pane so that rows 1 and 2 are always on the screen (select row 3, then View, Window, Freeze Panes, Freeze Panes). - d.
+Number the addresses by doing the following: - 1.
+In B3, to display the row number of the cell, type =row() click the Enter checkbox.
 The number 3 is displayed. - 2.
 Change B3 to =row()-2 and tap Enter.
 The number 1 is displayed.
 This is the first entry in the list.
 Later, when you sort the rows, the number 1 will remain in B3 indicating that there is a new number 1 in the list. - 3.
-Fill the formula down to B17.
-You can see that there are 15 items in the list.
+Fill the formula down to B15.
+You can see that there are 13 items in the list. - e.

-- d.
 Often, it is useful to be able to distinguish between cells that contain formulas and those that contain labels or raw data.
 To see how this works, do the following: - 1.
 Click the Select All triangle in the upper left corner of the worksheet.